top of page

 It can feel overwhelming and difficult to determine whether clothing was made under ethical conditions or not.
 Today I want to share with you a few tips that I use to help me determine this, and hopefully it can help you change the way you shop.

-1. Where was the item made?
+1. Where Was the Item Made?

 Items made in developed countries, like Canada or European countries such as Portugal, Italy, and Germany are more likely to be ethically sourced because these countries are more wealthy and can afford to pay their workers more.